 The ability to move data and workloads around is an important cloud benefit, but it also increases risk.
 Not knowing where data is going or not being able to control where workloads run can affect regulatory compliance or expose data to theft.
 Capabilities that restrict data movement or workloads lag well behind the need.
 We expect that increasing cloud awareness will be built into data loss prevention and policy orchestration tools, enabling better coordination of security controls and policies across internal and external clouds.

 Perhaps the biggest uncertainty in cloud services is the growing gap between usage and regulation, and the legal disparity between jurisdictions.
 Lawmakers cannot keep up with the rate of technological change in this area, and so will use phrases such as “due diligence” and “reasonable efforts” in cloud privacy and security legislation.
 As a result, cloud service providers, cyber insurance providers, and their customers will face years of litigation.
 We expect some jurisdictions to impose minimum operating or auditing requirements for cloud service providers, while others will restrict data movement.
 These conflicting and sometimes even contradictory regulations will be a significant challenge for multinational corporations, and may even restrict cloud adoption in some markets.

 To read the full details about these and other cloud predictions, download the McAfee Labs 2017 Threats Predictions report.

-Listen as Intel Security experts discuss threats predictions for 2017.
+Listen as McAfee experts discuss threats predictions for 2017.
 Register here:

 This blog was written by Jamie Tischart.